-What should you do first after a long bike ride?
+Wondering what to do after a long bike ride?
+The best ways to recover

 Should you eat something?
 Stretch?
 Shower?